marcj/jquery-selectBox/readme.md

 ### Known Issues

 * The blur and focus callbacks are not very reliable in IE7.
 The change callback works fine.

+## Credits

+Original plugin by Cory LaViska of A Beautiful Site, LLC. (http://www.abeautifulsite.net/)